Prefinery Security Policy

 - Prefinery services have been built with disaster recovery in mind.

-- All of our infrastructure is spread across 2 AWS data centers (availability zones) and will continue to work should any one of those data centers fail unexpectedly.
+- All of our infrastructure is spread across 3 AWS data centers (availability zones) in the US East (Virginia, USA) region and will continue to work should any one of those data centers fail unexpectedly.
 Amazon does not disclose the location of its data centers.
 As such, Prefinery builds on the physical security and environmental controls provided by AWS.
-See http://aws.amazon.com/security for details of AWS security infrastructure.

 - All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACL’s) that prevent unauthorized requests getting to our internal network.